secmon-as-code/alertchain/docs/policy.md

         "namespace": input.user,
 ```

-Next, you will write about the Global Attribute in the Action Policy.
-Global Attributes are loaded just before the `init` rule is evaluated and added to the Alert's Attributes.
+Next, you will write about the Persistent Attribute in the Action Policy.
+Persistent Attributes are loaded just before the `init` rule is evaluated and added to the Alert's Attributes.

 ```rego
 package action